This Fact Sheet is not relevant in your region

-If your business is still trading, HMRC will expect you to offer a payment that will include your arrears and future bills.
+If your business is still trading, HMRC will expect you to offer a payment that will include your arrears and to pay your future bills on time as they become due.
 They will usually expect you to be completely up to date as soon as possible, but extra time may be given depending upon your circumstances.

 All requests should be considered on a case-by-case basis and your previous payment history will be taken into account

 HMRC has produced guidance on How to pay a debt to HMRC with a Time to Pay arrangement.
 It is available on GOV.UK and explains how HMRC works out an individual’s time to pay repayments.
 It says the following.

 - The length of the arrangement will depend upon how much you owe HMRC and what you can afford to pay.